 In general, neurotransmitters will clear the synapse in less than 90 seconds if the neuron is not re-stimulated.
-This means that finding a way to stop the neurons/ neurotransmitters from re-firing can stop the intense emotions we are feeling!
+What that means is that if we can stop the neurons/ neurotransmitters from re-firing, the intense emotions we are feeling will STOP!

-When you are not in a state where your neurotransmitters are unbalanced, think about all of the things you can easily do for 90 seconds that will keep your mind busy.
-Then, when you are in a state where your neurotransmitters are unbalanced, you can engage in one of these activities so the unwanted neurotransmitters will leave the synapse.
+When you are not in a state where your neurotransmitters are unbalanced, think about all of the things you can easily do for 90 seconds that will keep your mind busy, so the unwanted neurotransmitters will not continue to stay in the synapse.

-Some sample activities might include: making a cup of tea or coffee (especially if it involves grinding, heating, pouring, and other multiple-step brewing methods), repetitive movement (such taking 90 steps in place, swinging your arms back and forth 90 times, gently rocking your head back and forth), drawing a small sketch, or listening to one piece of music.
-Many people have found it useful to set up a playlist on their phone, mobile device, or computer with 90-second songs.
+Some sample activities might include making a cup of tea or coffee (especially if it involves grinding, heating, pouring, and other multi-step brewing methods), walking in place (taking 90 steps), drawing a small sketch, or listening to one piece of music.
+Many people have found it useful to set up a play list on their phone or computer with 90-second songs.